cronvel/rest-query/README.md

 App hooks are executed when the restQuery app is at different stage of execution.

-The hook is a function of the form: `function( hookContext , callback )`, where:
+The hook is a function of the form: `function( hookContext )`, where:

 * hookContext `Object` this object is currently empty

-* callback `Function( error )` this is the completion callback, the current restQuery stage will wait for the hook to trigger its callback to continue, however if the hook call its callback with an error, the restQuery app will be aborted.
+The current restQuery stage will wait for the `Promise`'s hook to resolve to continue, if it rejects the restQuery app will be aborted.